 A pooled analysis of data from seven studies found that higher blood estrogen levels may modestly increase breast cancer risk in premenopausal women .

 For example, in the early phase of the menstrual cycle (follicular), estrogen levels are much lower than in the late phase (luteal).

 Blood estrogen levels are affected by many factors.
 Some of these are under your control.

-All of these steps may help lower the risk of breast cancer as well as other chronic diseases.
+All of these steps may help lower the risk of breast cancer and other chronic diseases.